ay0408/CompLaplace/README.md

 ## Major cons of our methods and future directions

-・Need more rigorous evaluation of reconstruction errors in the comressive mechanism.
+・Need more rigorous evaluation of reconstruction errors in the compressive mechanism.

 ・Close examination of the distribution of random noise.